-State statutes require balanced budgets, but provide for the use of beginning unassigned fund balance to achieve that end.
-For the fiscal year 2022, \$500,000 of the beginning general fund unassigned fund balance was applied for this purpose and \$686,885 was voted from unassigned fund balance to fund current year appropriations.
+State statutes require balanced budgets but provide for the use of beginning unassigned fund balance to achieve that end.
+For the fiscal year 2023, \$385,000 of the beginning general fund unassigned fund balance was applied for this purpose and \$105,000 was voted from unassigned fund balance as a transfer to the capital reserve funds and the police detail revolving fund.